facundobatista/pyempaq/README.md

 - `dependencies` [optional]: a list of strings to directly specify packages to be installed by `pip` without needing to have a requirement file.

-- `include` [optional]: a list of strings, each one specifying a pattern to decide what files and directories to include in the pack (see below); if not included it defaults to `["./**"]` which means all the files and directories in the project.
+- `include` [optional, new in v0.3]: a list of strings, each one specifying a pattern to decide what files and directories to include in the pack (see below); if not included it defaults to `["./**"]` which means all the files and directories in the project.

-- `exclude` [optional]: a list of strings, each one specifying a pattern to decide what files and directories to exclude from the pack (see below).
+- `exclude` [optional, new in v0.3]: a list of strings, each one specifying a pattern to decide what files and directories to exclude from the pack (see below).

-- `unpack-restrictions` [optional]: a section to specify different restrictions to be verified/enforced during unpack.
+- `unpack-restrictions` [optional, new in v0.3]: a section to specify different restrictions to be verified/enforced during unpack.

-    - `minimum-python-version` [optional]: a string specifying the minimum version possible to run correctly.
+    - `minimum-python-version` [optional, new in v0.3]: a string specifying the minimum version possible to run correctly.

 All specified filepaths must exist inside the project and must be relative (to the project's base directory), with the exception of `basedir` itself which can be absolute or relative (to the configuration file location).